Andrej123456789/royal_game_of_ur/README.md

 # Royal Game of Ur

-[Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur) is a two-player board game that originated in ancient Mesopotamia.
+[Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur) is a two-player board game that originated in ancient Mesopotamia, where players race pieces along a path using dice rolls to reach the end first.

 This implementation is multiplayer and runs in terminal.
 It is written in C programming language.